 Lead glaze wares

-Despite its long history of pottery productions, Henan and other famous Neolithic pottery production regions in Northern China is not known to have produced Proto-porcelains.
+Despite its long history of pottery productions, Henan and other famous Neolithic pottery production regions in Northern China did not progress to produce proto-porcelains.
 Although many proto porcelains of the Shang/Zhou period were discovered in Henan, the chemical analysis pointed to a Southern China origin of production.
-In fact, very few proto-porcelains/porcelains were found in tombs of the nobles in Henan from the warring states to the Jin period.
-It showed that they were rare and treasured objects.
+In fact, very few proto-porcelains/porcelains were found in nobility tombs in Henan spanning the warring states to the Jin period.

-Archaeological excavations showed that celadon wares were first produced in the Northern Dynasty period in regions such as Shangdong, Hebei and Henan.
-The glaze of the celadon from Northern China is visually different from those made in Southern China.
-They are more glassy, transparent with grayish green or yellowish brown colour.
+Archaeological excavations showed that porcelain with green glaze was first produced during the Northern Dynasty period in regions such as Shangdong, Hebei and Henan.
+The green glaze ware of Northern China is visually different from that made in Southern China.
+The glassy glaze is more transparent with grayish green or yellowish brown colour tone.

-Celadon and white wares were excavated from the ancient Luoyang city stratum of the late Northern Wei period.
-Some of the celadon and white wares were attributed to the Gongyi (巩义) Baihe (白河) kiln.
-Some kiln rejects showed white bowls/cups placed at the top of celadon bowls/cups.
+Green and white glaze wares were excavated from the ancient Luoyang city stratum of the late Northern Wei period.
+Some were attributed to the Gongyi (巩义) Baihe (白河) kiln.
+Some kiln rejects from Gongyi showed white glaze bowls/cups placed at the top of green glaze bowls/cups.
 They were separated by three-prong spurs.
-The paste of the white wares were more fined grained and more whitish in colour.
+The paste of the white wares were more fined grained and whitish in colour.
 They were also more thinly potted.
-The white glaze still showed tinges of green especially in area where the glaze pooled.
-There are some ceramics experts who felt that more archaeological evidences must be gathered to establish firmly that white wares were produced during the Late Northern Wei/Eastern Wei period.
-Their reservation was based on the fact that no white wares from Northern Wei/Eastern Wei have been found in tombs/graves.
-Furthermore, the shape of the bowls/cups were similar those found in Sui Tombs/graves.
-It must however be noted that the shape of the bowls/cups has not changed much since the Northern Wei to Sui period.
+The white glaze still shows tinges of green especially in area where the glaze pooled.
+Some ceramics experts however expressed reservation regarding the findings in Luoyang city and felt that more archaeological evidences must be gathered to establish firmly that white wares already existed during the Late Northern Wei/Eastern Wei period.
+Furthermore, they noted that no white wares from Northern Wei/Eastern Wei have been found in tombs/graves.
+The shape of the bowls/cups from Luoyang site was also similar those found in Sui Tombs/graves.
+However cups/bowls are probably not a good and problematic dating guide because the shape apparently did not gone through marked changes from the Northern Wei to Sui period.

-Another site that produced Northern Dynasty to Sui period celadon in Henan was Anyang Xiangzhou kiln.
-In the below photo, picture of the 3 prong spurs is shown on the lower left.
+Another site that produced Northern Dynasty to Sui period green glaze wares in Henan was Anyang Xiangzhou (安阳相州) kiln.
+In the below photo, picture of the 3 prong spurs is illustrated on the lower left.
 The wares of these Northern Dynasty/Sui period were fired without the use of saggars to protect the vessels.

 Continue to Page 2